hebrides/intern-training/README.md

 README: [TypeScript](https://youtu.be/eCZhz0JCVx0) is a popular JavaScript-[_superset_](https://www.typescriptlang.org) designed to make it easier to [compose and debug JavaScript](https://youtu.be/Jp89ZbT2rQM).
 TypeScript compiles to regular JavaScript for running on the browser, your local PC, or a web server.
 TypeScript can be [auto-formatted](https://spin.atomicobject.com/2017/06/05/tslint-linting-setup/) ("linted"), like most programming languages.

-README: [Sass](https://youtu.be/APM1mcKbK7o) is a CSS-compatible language designed to make to easier to write and maintain CSS styling code.
+README: [Sass](https://youtu.be/APM1mcKbK7o) is a CSS-compatible language designed to make it easier to write and maintain CSS styling code.
 Sass compiles to browser-readable CSS.

 README: Some programs, including [Cordova](https://cordova.apache.org) (commercially implemented as Capacitor & Ionic) and [Electron](https://www.electronjs.org), allow developers to bundle web applications as native apps that can run outside of the browser.
 (They deploy a hidden, mini-browser to contain the app.)
 [VSCode]((https://www.electronjs.org/apps/visual-studio-code)) is a popular "web app" built using Electron.